Nisi Shawl

 Nisi Shawl (born 1955) is an African American writer, editor, and journalist.
 They are best known as an author of science fiction and fantasy short stories who writes and teaches about how fantastic fiction might reflect real-world diversity of gender, sexual orientation, race, physical ability, age, and other sociocultural factors.

-Education
+Early life and education

 Daniel H. Wilson in conversation with Nisi Shawl at the Seattle Library on Oct.
 16, 2025.

 Shawl was born in Kalamazoo, Michigan.
 They started attending the Residential College of the University of Michigan's College of Literature, Science, and the Arts in 1971 at the age of 16, but did not graduate.

 They were, however, a 1992 graduate of the Clarion West Writers Workshop and are a member of the Science Fiction and Fantasy Writers of America.
 They are a board member of Clarion West and one of the founders of the Carl Brandon Society.

 Short stories

 Shawl's short stories have appeared in Asimov's Science Fiction, the Infinite Matrix, Strange Horizons, Semiotext(e) and numerous other magazines and anthologies.
 Brian Charles Clark of the fiction review site Curled Up With a Good Book, praised their debut collection, Filter House (2008) – which gathered 11 previously published and three original short fiction pieces – saying that: "Shawl’s keen sense of justice and their adamant anti-colonialism always ride just beneath the surface of their stories.
 Never didactic, Shawl possesses the gift of a true storyteller: the ability to let the warp and weft of plot and character do their moral work for them."